vblila/deffered-q/README.md

     	Reserved task life time (in seconds) after which the watcher will delete the reserved task or add it back to the queue, 0 - disable watcher
 ```

-If you want to use built-in docker, see how to start the server in the Dockerfile with environment parameters:
+If you want to use built-in docker, see how the server starts with environment parameters in the Dockerfile:

 ```dockerfile
 ENTRYPOINT /dq/dq \
     -h "" \